Our Approach

 Why we exist

-We exist to deliver trusted information based on the collective scientific experience and knowledge of the world’s leading experts in vehicle emissions, air quality and healthcare.
+We deliver trusted information based on the collective scientific experience and knowledge of the world’s leading experts in vehicle emissions, air quality and healthcare.

-AIR is enabling prompt and cost-effective approaches to emissions that can immediately address the diesel NOx emissions crisis and offer solutions to reduce the impact of CO2 from vehicles in an accessible, transparent and accountable way.
-AIR is a global initiative that provides a comprehensive and immediate response to reduce air pollution.
+The AIR Alliance is enabling prompt and cost-effective approaches to emissions that can immediately address the diesel NOx emissions crisis and offer solutions to reduce the impact of CO2 from vehicles in an accessible, transparent and accountable way.
+The AIR Alliance is a global initiative that provides a comprehensive and immediate response to reduce air pollution.

 Members of the AIR Alliance sign a common manifesto with the commitment to support the free, publicly available delivery of trusted, independent information about: